 If you have multiple convictions leading to demerit points being applied at different times, it can be tricky to keep track of them.
 The only accurate way to do this is by requesting your 3-year driver record from the Ministry of Transportation, as mentioned above.

 You may wonder whether you can renew your driver's license with demerit points.
 The answer is that you can.
-The law in Ontario requires that all driver's licences are renewed every 5 years.
-As long as your licence has not been suspended, you will be able to renew it.
-The demerit points will remain on your licence.
+The law in Ontario requires that all driver's licenses are renewed every 5 years.
+As long as your license has not been suspended, you will be able to renew it.
+The demerit points will remain on your license.

 Safe Driving: Avoiding Demerit Points in Ontario